Sales Forecasting Formulas Explained

-Tracking bookings and revenue is critical for companies to understand their financial health and make informed decisions.
+Tracking bookings and revenue is crucial for companies to understand their financial health and make informed decisions.
 But companies often use the terms interchangeably, despite the key differences between them.
-This is a big problem.
+This is a mistake.
 Both metrics measure critical parts of a business – but to accurately assess its financial health, an organization needs to keep them separate.

 This guide breaks down the difference between these metrics, why understanding the difference is critical for effective revenue operations (RevOps), and some of the chief mistakes companies make when measuring them.
 You might be asking yourself, what is RevOps and why is it important?
 RevOps is a B2B and B2C strategy that aligns siloed revenue teams and unifies goals in marketing, sales, customer success, support, and finance.
 It can make a huge difference by creating a singular framework for data sharing, making your team more efficient.